sanaksh/WalletPSystem/README.md

-# Connect Python to SQL Server using pyodbc and flask
+# Connect Python to SQL Server using pyodbc and rendering data using Flask

 # Pre-requirements:
 Install python3 and pip3